antonbabenko/pre-commit-terraform/README.md

 We highly recommend using [WSL/WSL2](https://docs.microsoft.com/en-us/windows/wsl/install) with Ubuntu and following the Ubuntu installation guide.
 Or use Docker.

-> Note: We (maintainers) can't help you with not reproducible in Linux/Mac issues.
+> Note: We won't be able to help with issues that can't be reproduced in Linux/Mac.
 > So, try to find a working solution and send PR before open an issue.

-Otherwise, you can try, as specified in [this gist](https://gist.github.com/etiennejeanneaurevolve/1ed387dc73c5d4cb53ab313049587d09), next:
+Otherwise, you can follow [this gist](https://gist.github.com/etiennejeanneaurevolve/1ed387dc73c5d4cb53ab313049587d09):

 1. Install [`git`](https://git-scm.com/downloads) and [`gitbash`](https://gitforwindows.org/)
 2. Install [Python 3](https://www.python.org/downloads/)